samolego/ClientStorage/README.md

 ## Contributions

-There's so much more that can be done!
+There's so much more that can be done (look at *current problems*)!
 If you want to help, feel free to fork the repo and submit a pull request!
 Thanks :wink:.